 Most duties are assessed on an ad valorem basis.
 For non-agricultural products, about 90% of goods are charged at tariff rates from 0% to 10%.
 Tariff rates for leading import items (e.g. electrical machinery) from Hong Kong range between 0% and 13%.

 In addition to tariffs, imports are also subject to other taxes, including a value-added tax (VAT).
 The VAT rate on imports is 10% of the CIF value plus customs levies.
-In addition, a special excise tax, which ranges from 2% to 20%, is levied on certain luxury and durable consumer items.
+In addition, a special excise tax or individual consumption tax, which ranges from 2% to 20%, is levied on certain luxury and durable consumer items.